 Find each pixel

-are the Red, Green, Blue values respectively. -
+(R, G, B)in the original image whereRGBare the Red, Green, Blue values respectively.

 Calculate